 How the organization and its managers respond to retaliation will be vital to how employees view retaliation at your company.
 When it comes to allegations of retaliation, consistency is the key.
 Managers should be equipped to handle and address allegations of retaliation in consistent, meaningful ways, working with all employees involved.
 Allegations of retaliation should be investigated and addressed thoroughly and in line with corporate policy.
 Finally, standards of discipline, including the consideration of any mitigating or aggravating factors, should remain consistent for substantiated allegations.
 If an organization strives for and practices consistency with how it addresses allegations of retaliation, its employees will learn that retaliation in any form is not tolerated.
-Company culture will only change if there is a significant, consistent response to allegations of retaliation.
+Company culture will only change if there is a significant, consistent response to allegations of retaliation regardless of title or position in the company.